Bruno Mars discography

-In 2011, Mars recorded "It Will Rain" for the soundtrack of The Twilight Saga: Breaking Dawn – Part 1 and appeared on a number of collaborative singles, including "Young, Wild & Free" by Snoop Dogg and Wiz Khalifa, which was certified six times platinum by the RIAA.
+In 2011, Mars released the MC diamond certified single "Marry You".
+It was also certified seven-times Platinum by the RIAA.
+He also recorded "It Will Rain" for the soundtrack of The Twilight Saga: Breaking Dawn – Part 1, certified seven times platinum by MC, and appeared on a number of collaborative singles, including "Young, Wild & Free" by Snoop Dogg and Wiz Khalifa, which was certified six-times Platinum by the RIAA.
 Mars's second album, Unorthodox Jukebox (2012), reached number one in the US, Australia, Canada, Switzerland, and the UK.
-The album's first two singles, "Locked Out of Heaven", certified diamond by the RIAA and MC and seven times by ARIA, and "When I Was Your Man", certified eleven times platinum by the RIAA, six times platinum by ARIA and diamond by MC, topped the Billboard Hot 100.
-They were both certified six times platinum by the Recorded Music NZ (RMNZ).
-In 2014, Mars provided vocals on Mark Ronson's "Uptown Funk", which topped the US, Australia, Canada, New Zealand and UK music charts.
-It was certified 11 times platinum by the RIAA, 22 times platinum by the ARIA and diamond by MC.
+The album's first two singles, "Locked Out of Heaven", certified diamond by the RIAA and MC, and "When I Was Your Man", certified 11-times Platinum by the RIAA and diamond by MC, topped the Billboard Hot 100.
+They were both certified seven-times Platinum by the Recorded Music NZ (RMNZ).
+"Treasure" was certified seven-times platinum by MC.
+In 2014, Mars provided vocals on Mark Ronson's "Uptown Funk", which topped the US, Australia, Canada, New Zealand, and UK music charts.
+It was certified 11-times Platinum by the RIAA, 22-times Platinum by the ARIA, and Diamond by MC.

 His third studio album, 24K Magic (2016) peaked within the top five in the US, Australia, Canada, New Zealand, and the UK.
 It spawned the internationally successful singles "24K Magic", "That's What I Like" and "Finesse", with "24K Magic" reaching number-one in New Zealand and being certified diamond by MC.
-"That's What I Like" topped the charts in the United States and was certified diamond by the RIAA and eight times platinum by RMNZ and seven times platinum by MC.
-In 2018, Gucci Mane, Mars and Kodak Black released the single "Wake Up in the Sky", which was certified six times platinum by the RIAA.
+"That's What I Like" topped the charts in the United States and was certified diamond by the RIAA and MC.
+"Finesse" was certified seven-times Platinum by MC.
+In 2018, Gucci Mane, Mars, and Kodak Black released the single "Wake Up in the Sky", which was certified six-times Platinum by the RIAA.
 In 2021, Mars and Anderson .Paak, as Silk Sonic, released the collaborative album An Evening with Silk Sonic.
-The album reached the top five in the US, Australia, Canada, Denmark and New Zealand.
-The lead single, "Leave the Door Open", reached the top ten on several charts with the former peaking at number one in the United States and New Zealand.
-It was certified five times platinum by Music Canada (MC).
+The album reached the top five in the US, Australia, Canada, Denmark, and New Zealand.
+The lead single, "Leave the Door Open", reached the top ten on several charts peaking at number one in the United States and New Zealand.
+It was certified six-times Platinum by MC.